cybercongress/networks/README.md

 This repo contain info about all active and upcoming cyber chains.

+## Bostrom gentx ceremony started!

-The relevant guide for praticipating in genesis may be found *TODO*.
+The relevant guide for praticipating in genesis may be found [here](https://github.com/cybercongress/networks/blob/main/bostrom/genesis-validator.md).

 ###Currently active: bostrom-testnet-6